-Condos in New York usually have stricter rules and regulations, so if you’re not well-versed in how condos work, it wouldn’t hurt to do more research on your building.
+Condos in New York usually have stricter rules and regulations, so if you’re not well-versed in how condos work, it won’t hurt to do more research on your building.

-Start with the building’s history, reputation, or even scout the neighborhood itself.
+Please start with the building’s history, reputation, or even scout the neighborhood itself.
 Some condos do not allow pets, while some even have curfews.
-This is why when checking a unit out, it’s important you don’t just settle for one that is aesthetically pleasing.
+This is why when checking a unit out, you mustn’t just settle for one that is aesthetically pleasing.

 Real estate firm Yoreevo actually suggests asking for information from the condo administration board regarding current rules, fees, and other changes that may be happening soon.
 Your whole life will revolve around these rules, so it is best to know them beforehand.

 Planning Your Move